-- Has overall responsibility for the school as an exams centre - Is responsible for ensuring that all suspected or actual incidents of malpractice are reported, in line with the JCQ guidance on suspected malpractice in examinations and assessments - Responsible for the enactment of the contingency policy in the absence of the exams office team
+- Has overall responsibility for the school as an exams centre. - Is responsible for ensuring compliance with all aspects of the examinations process. - Responsible for the enactment of the contingency policy in the absence of the exams office team.

 Exams Office - Mr P Cordingley (Exams and Data Manager) and Mrs D MacDonald (Exam Assessment Administrator)